ydnaod/mastermind/README.md

 As an attempt to dip my toes in, I added a new game button, which would shuffle the current combination as a visual indicator that a new game has started.
 The new game button was located in the Game component, which then needed to modify each Combination Column.
 I accomplished this by passing down a "shuffle" state from Game all the way down to Combination Column, which would shuffle the combinations if and only if the "shuffle" state was true.
 Seeing how complicated this little feature became made me realize that having an AI live in the Game component would just make the code base incomprehensible.

-Another deterrent to building the AI was that 5 guess algorithm only worked for the classic version of the game, which gave more information for each guess, which lead me to the next extension of the game.
+Another deterrent to building the AI was that the 5 guess algorithm only worked for the classic version of the game, which gave more information for each guess, which led me to the next extension of the game.

 ## Classic Mode